SharpCoder/fuzzyjs/README.md

 - object creation via: prototypes
 - object instantiation (minus the constructor stuff)
 - anonymous functions as parameters
+- basic math: plus, minus, multiply (division is a different beast that I will implement later)

 More to come!